-In addition to the above listed IR-active modes, Fig. 5 shows the observation of two satellite modes at 608 and 459 cm-1, marked as v_1 and v_2 , respectively.
-Although crystal symmetry allows the observation of only four T{1u} modes, these additional satellite modes are likely occurring from the splitting of the T{1u} modes due to the induced local electric fields [60].
-The presence of any impurity or crystallite domains breaks the local crystal symmetry distorting the local potential, which in turn relaxes the selection rules governing the observation of the allowed IR-active modes, and it may lead to the appearance of the satellite modes in the IR spectrum.
-Such satellite modes have been previously observed in lithiumcobalt oxides [62, 63].
+In addition to the above-listed IR-active modes, Fig. 5 shows the observation of two satellite modes at 608 and 459 cm-1, marked as v_1 and v_2 , respectively.
+Although crystal symmetry allows the observation of only four T{1u} modes, these additional satellite modes are likely occurring from the splitting of the T{1u} modes due to the induced local electric fields [68].
+The presence of any impurity or crystallite domains in a powder sample breaks the local crystal symmetry distorting the local potential, which in turn relaxes the selection rules governing the observation of the allowed IR-active modes, and it may lead to the appearance of the satellite modes in the IR spectrum.
+Such satellite modes have been previously observed in lithium-cobalt oxides [70,71].

-Our DFT+U calculations predict moderate spinphonon coupling in the IR-active T{1u} modes of GCO.
-We notice that each triply-degenerate T{1u} mode of the O_h point group splits into two modes, one doublet and one singlet, when the magnetic symmetry is changed from FM to AFM, which is consistent with the work of Wysocki and Birol [64].
-The magnitude of the frequency splitting between the doublet and singlet modes $(\Delta \omega{ds})$ provides a good qualitative estimate of the strength of the spin-phonon coupling in magnetic spinels [60, 61, 64, 65].
-In case of GCO, the PBEsol+U (PBE+U) calculated $\Delta \omega{ds}$ is 1 (1), 4 (2), 6 (10), 2 (2) cm-1 for the $T{1u}(1)$, $T{1u}(2)$, $T{1u}(3)$, and $T{1u}(4)$ modes, respectively.
-These values are consistent with the previously reported data on other magnetic spinels [60, 61, 64, 65].
-The maximum frequency splitting is predicted for the $T{1u}(3)$ mode, which is evident since the $T{1u}(3)$ mode involves the vibration of the magnetic Co sites, as shown in Fig. 3.
-An experimental validation of the aforementioned frequency-splitting values requires low temperature IR measurements, which, unfortunately, could not be carried out because of the limitations of our experimental facilities.
+Our DFT+U calculations predict moderate spin-phonon coupling in the IR-active T{1u} modes of GCO.
+We notice that each triply degenerate T{1u} mode of the O_h point group splits into two modes, i.e., one doublet and one singlet, when the magnetic symmetry is changed from FM to AFM, which is consistent with the work of Wysocki and Birol [72].
+The magnitude of the frequency splitting between the doublet and singlet modes ($\Delta \omega{ds}$) provides a good qualitative estimate of the strength of the spin-phonon coupling in magnetic spinels [68,69,72,73].
+In the case of GCO, the PBEsol+U (PBE+U) calculated $\Delta \omega{ds}$ is 1 (1), 4 (2), 6 (10), and 2 (2) cm-1 for the $T{1u}(1)$, $T{1u}(2)$, $T{1u}(3)$, and $T{1u}(4)$ modes,

+TABLE II.
+List of Raman-active phonon modes and their frequencies (in cm-1) at room temperature for several cubic spinels respectively.
+These values are consistent with the previously reported data on other magnetic spinels [68,69,72,73].
+The maximum frequency splitting is predicted for the $T{\rm lu}(3)$ mode, which is evident since the $T{\rm lu}(3)$ mode involves the vibration of the magnetic Co sites, as shown in Fig. 3.
+An experimental validation of the aforementioned frequency-splitting values requires low-temperature IR measurements, which, unfortunately, could not be carried out because of the limitations of our experimental facilities.